Ptosis Surgery Cost and Procedure Guide

 When having surgery, it is important to be aware of any risks and complications that can occur.
 The surgeon will discuss these during the consultation.
-Below are the main risks of the ptosis surgery and although they are rare it's important patients know all possible outcomes of the procedure.
+Below are the main risks of ptosis surgery, and although they are rare, it's important patients know all possible outcomes of the procedure.

 The eyelids can become sore, bruised or swollen.
 A degree of this is normal after an operation and will resolve over the following days and weeks.

-Following the surgery, the eyes can become dry and sore and it can be difficult to close the eye fully.
+Following the surgery, the eyes can become dry and sore, and it can be difficult to close the eye fully.
 Patients may develop some blurring of their vision as a result.
-If patients are suffering from this, they can ask the surgeon to prescribe you some eye drops.
+If patients are suffering from this, they can ask the surgeon to prescribe them some eye drops.
 These eye drops, known as artificial tears, help lubricate the eye and stop them from becoming dry.
-This normally resolved within 1 month.
+This normally resolves within one month.

 Infection is a risk that can happen with any surgical procedure.
 In the unlikely case that the patient is affected, it will become apparent over the first two or three weeks when things are not settling down as expected.
 Antibiotics treat minor infections.
 Patients should contact their surgeon if they are concerned that they have an infection.
 Signs of infection include: